What is a chimera cat?

 Narnia is a little more interesting because he is a male cat with a face that contains one half black fur and one half blue fur.
 Black is dominant over dilute blue, and therefore these two colours should not appear together.
-A likely explanation is somatic mosaicism.
+A likely explanation is a somatic mosaicism.
 In the mosaic cat, cells originate from one original embryo, but a mutation or abnormality occurs in a cell of the developing embryo resulting in a block or blocks of cells genetically different from the rest of the embryo.
 The embryo develops into a kitten with two distinct cell lines.
 So, the cat may be genetically blue, but the distinct cell line may affect the hair and produce spots of black.

-At the time of writing, genetic testing hasn’t been performed on any of these famous cats to confirm they have two distinct sets of DNA, and it is unlikely that these cats are a true chimera cat.
+At the time of writing, genetic testing hasn’t been performed on any of these famous cats to confirm they have two distinct sets of DNA, and it is unlikely that these cats are true chimera cats.
 What is more probable is these unique facial markings are caused by the randomness of X inactivation.

-Venus, Quimera and Narnia de la grace have reached celebrity status on social media.
+Quimera and Narnia de la grace have also reached celebrity status on social media.
 These popular cats are also known as ‘two-faced or split face‘ cats due to their unique faces which are made up of two colours split equally down each side.
 Apricot, an orphaned kitten rescued by Nashville Cat Rescue is also reported to be a chimera.

 Venus and Quimena are calico cats, and while their coat patterns are certainly unique, it is unlikely due to chimerism.
 The heterochromia is likely due to the presence of the white spotting gene.

 Types of chimerism